joudbitar/dsa-teacher/README.md

 ## Documentation

-This section is the canonical reference for onboarding to the DSA Lab platform and its CLI.
+This section is the canonical reference for onboarding to the Shelly platform and its CLI.
 Share it with learners, instructors, and administrators to ensure everyone follows the same workflow.

 ### Platform Overview